-Using a formal inspection worksheet, staff from Construction and Materials, Maintenance, Traffic, and the districts evaluate visibility of construction, MoDOT, and permit work zones across the state.
+Using a formal inspection worksheet, staff from Construction and Materials, Maintenance, Traffic and the districts evaluate visibility of construction, MoDOT, and permit work zones across the state.
 Each evaluation consists of a subjective assessment of engineered and operational factors affecting visibility.
 The evaluator assigns a pass, fail, or n/a rating to each of these individual factors and a pass or fail rating for their overall perception of the work zone visibility.
 The overall perception ratings are compiled quarterly and reported via this measurement.
 Note: The inspection program began June 2005.
-A total of 857 inspections have been completed since its inception.
+A total of 625 inspections (144 in June 2005, 310 in first quarter FY 2006, and 171 in second quarter FY 2006) have been completed since its inception.